A-k-sha-y/JTP_Project/README.md

 - Recommend songs based on the search.
 - Recommend similar songs based on the song.

-## Running app on local machine
+## Running app

-To run the project locally, 2 methods are there, with docker and without docker.
+To run the project, 2 methods are there, with docker and without docker.

 ### Running with docker